postmanlabs/newman/MIGRATION.md

 ## Why?

-Newman v4.0 has major breaking changes which will affect you if you are using deprecated CLI options or running Newman on Node v4.
-It drops support for Node v4 and deprecated v2 CLI options.
+Newman v4.0 drops support for Node v4 and deprecated v2 CLI options.
 Also, inbuilt HTML reporter is moved to a standalone reporter.

 ## Updating to Newman v4 from older versions

-If you're updating from an existing version of Newman, make sure you read the rest of this document, to understand the changes.
+If you're updating from an older version of Newman, make sure you read the rest of this document, to understand the changes.

 #### 1. Install Newman v4
 ```console